yy1300326388/realm-java/realm/realm-library/src/androidTest/assets/ios/README.md

 This folder contains various Realm databases created on iOS and can be used to test interop with Realm-Android.
 The databases are generated using the below iOS code.

-Note that debugging must be disabled as it is currently (02/10-2015) not possible to debug encrypted Realms in Xcode.
+(02/10-2015) Note that debugging must be disabled as it is currently not possible to debug encrypted Realms in Xcode.
+(02/17-2016) Note that we should match the core version (0.96.0) used in Cocoa (0.98.0) for Java (0.88).

 ### HOWTO